(220 ILCS 5/22-501)

 (7) Any service terminated by a cable or video

 provider without good cause shall be restored without any reconnection fee, charge, or penalty; good cause for termination includes, but is not limited to, failure to pay a bill by the date specified in the notice of impending termination, payment by check for which there are insufficient funds, theft of service, abuse of equipment or personnel, or other similar subscriber actions.

 (8) Cable or video providers shall cease charging a

 customer for any or all services within one business day after it receives a request to immediately terminate service or on the day requested by the customer if such a date is at least 5 days from the date requested by the customer.
 Nothing in this subsection (c) shall prohibit the provider from billing for charges that the customer incurs prior to the date of termination.
-Cable or video providers shall issue a credit or a refund or return a deposit within 10 business days after the close of the customer's billing cycle following the request for termination or the return of equipment, if any, whichever is later.
+Cable or video providers shall issue a credit no later than the customer's next billing cycle following the determination that a credit is warranted.
+Cable or video providers shall issue a refund or return a deposit promptly, but not later than either the customer's next billing cycle following resolution of the request or 30 days, whichever is earlier, or the return of equipment, if any, whichever is later.